OpenSourceEconomics/ose-course-data-science/README.md

 # Microeconometrics

-Please see for all [course materials](https://microeconometrics.readthedocs.io).
+Please see our [course materials](https://microeconometrics.readthedocs.io) for details.